logicoverflow/logicoverflow.github.io/_posts/2022-03-26-chinchilla.md

 Now that you’ve helped her open and view the file, Cuzco knows two things.
 One, the file creator should work on password complexity.
 Two, before visiting the website on the flyer, she should investigate it using some threat hunter sites.
 Investigate the site with the following tools:

-Use https://www.whois.com/ or the whois command on the command line
+Use <a href="https://www.whois.com/">https://www.whois.com/</a> or the whois command on the command line

-URLscanner https://urlscan.io/ make sure it is a private scan
+URLscanner <a href="https://urlscan.io/">https://urlscan.io/</a> make sure it is a private scan

-Pulsedive at https://pulsedive.com/ and complete a passive scan of the site
+Pulsedive at <a href="https://pulsedive.com/">https://pulsedive.com/</a> and complete a passive scan of the site

 Based on your research, what year was this site first registered?